-A SWMS or Safe Work Method Statement is critically important on work sites.
-It is an integral document, legally required on work sites that carry-out high-risk construction work.
+A SWMS or Safe Work Method Statement is legally required on work sites that carry out high-risk construction work.

-A SWMS outlines all high-risk activities that take place on site, breaks down hazards associated with these activities and determines appropriate measures to be put in place to control the risks.
+A SWMS outlines all high-risk activities that take place on site.
+It breaks down hazards and determines appropriate measures to control the risks.

 For some, a Safe Work Method Statement may seem like a ‘tick and flick’ document that is filled out quickly at the start of a job.
-But there are a number of reasons why a SWMS is important on your work site, and why it’s crucial they’re completed correctly.
+But, there are a number of reasons why a SWMS is important on your work site.
+Here's why it’s crucial they’re completed correctly.

 When carrying out high-risk work, and a SWMS has been completed thoroughly, you will find each job will be broken down into calculated job steps.
-This should provide you and your workers with peace of mind that every job has been considered carefully, and the most logical and safe process for completing each job has been identified.
+This provides peace of mind that every job has been considered carefully.

-Taking the time to consider each hazard and the associated risks, means your workers will be across the safe and correct way to carry out their work.
-In addition, they’ll have an understanding of what could go wrong if proper safety procedures aren’t followed.
+You've taken the time to consider each hazard and the associated risks.
+This means your workers will be across the safe and correct way to carry out their work.
+In addition, they’ll have an understanding of what could go wrong if the safety procedures aren’t followed.

-A Safe Work Method Statement should be completed before any high risk work commences, and should include:
+A Safe Work Method Statement is completed before any high-risk work commences, and includes:

 - the details of the work being carried out,

-- the hazards associated with this type of high-risk work,
+- the hazards associated with the type of high-risk work,

 - the measures of control to be put in place before the job can commence, and

-- an outline of how those control measures will be actioned.
+- an outline of how the control measures will be actioned.

 A SWMS is One Point of Reference